ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_p/ros_controller_package.md

 **NOTE**:
 - The test is done on `ROS Kinetic Kame` installed in `Ubuntu 16.04`.
 - The test is done on `ROS Melodic Morenia`installed in `Ubuntu 18.04`.
-- Make sure ROS dependencies are installed before performing these instructions - [Install ROS Packages](/docs/en/platform/openmanipulator_pro/ros_setup/#install-ros-packages)
+- Make sure ROS dependencies are installed before performing these instructions - [Install ROS Packages](/docs/en/platform/openmanipulator_p/ros_setup/#install-ros-packages)
-- Make sure to run the [OpenMANIPULATOR-PRO controller](/docs/en/platform/openmanipulator_pro/ros_controller_package/#launch-controller) instructions before use of the instruction
+- Make sure to run the [OpenMANIPULATOR-P controller](/docs/en/platform/openmanipulator_p/ros_controller_package/#launch-controller) instructions before use of the instruction
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>

-Publish a topic message to check the OpenMANIPULATOR-PRO setting.
+Publish a topic message to check the OpenMANIPULATOR-P setting.

 ``` bash
 $ rostopic pub /open_manipulator_pro/option std_msgs/String "print_open_manipulator_prp_setting"
 ```
 <**Manipulator Description**> will be printed on Terminal.
 Launch the open_manipulator_controller.
-It is shown that present states of the OpenMANIPULATOR-PRO.
+It is shown that present states of the OpenMANIPULATOR-P.
 This parameter is descripted on OpenMANIPULATOR.cpp in open_manipulator_libs package.
 `~/catkin_ws/src/open_manipulator_pro/open_manipulator_pro_libs/src/open_manipulator_pro.cpp`